-ICCAT De minera est Explanation of CPC actions Relevant Note ICCAT Requirement (per 16-01) taken to implement domestic laws or regulations (as applicable) 1.
-Catch reporting (para.
-5) Hail out & in requirements, Mandatory logbook reporting, 100% Dockside Monitoring at weigh out, 100% Vessel Monitoring to verify fishing locations.
-Catch data is entered in the DFO system with 2 weeks of landings.
-Yes, Canada can comply with reporting bigeye landings quarterly.
-Pursuant to section 61 of the Fisheries Act , the licence holder/operator is required to provide information regarding the fishing activities in the monitoring document .
+Explanation of CPC Relevant Note

+ICCAT Requirement actions taken to domestic laws or

+(per 16-01) implement regulations

+(as applicable)

+1. Catch reporting (para.
+5) Hail out & in Pursuant to

+requirements, Mandatory section 61 of the

+logbook reporting, 100% Fisheries Act,

+Dockside Monitoring at the licence

+weigh out, 100% Vessel holder/operator

+Monitoring to verify is required to

+fishing locations.
+Catch provide

+data is entered in the information

+DFO system with 2 weeks regarding the

+of landings.
+Canada fishing activities

+complies with reporting in the

+bigeye landings monitoring quarterly. document.
 2. Implementation of the area/time closure (para.
-38), including inspection and control measures The fishery can be closed for conservation purposes at any point throughout the year through Variation Order.
-For example, the fishery is not authorized to occur in a variety of conservation areas which include: the Hell Hole, Bluefin Tuna Exclusion Zone, and, Zone one of the Gully MPA found in Canadian waters.
-Fisheries Act Oceans Act 3.
-Use of and limitation of FADs (para 16) Fish attracting devices (FADs) are not utilized by Canadian harvesters.
-4. CPC Scientific Observer (para 39 and Annex 5) An individual must be fully trained prior to being designated as an at-sea observer.
-The observer companies are designated pursuant to the Fishery (General) Regulations.
-At Sea Observer Coverage for 2017 for the Pelagic Longline Fishery is set at 10% and the inshore rod and reel fishery is set at 5% at sea observer coverage.

-0 Tl

-5. Quota transfers para 8) There are currently no

-quota limits assigned to

-Canada fish harvesters.

-Canadian annual catch is

-to be maintained less than

-1,575 t for bigeye tuna and

-200t for Albacore.
-If there

-were Canadian quota

-transfers they would be

-subjected to domestic and

-international obligations

-and conservation

-considerations.

-6. Capacity management (para 12) Canada has not

-and the state of t established a catch limit in

-accordance with

-paragraph 3 and hence the

-capacity limitation shall

-not apply.
-To note, for

-2017, there are 77 Pelagic

-Longline Vessels and 1

-offshore tuna vessel

-authorized to direct for

-tropical tunas and 87

-inshore Rod and Reel

-fishing vessels authorized

-to retain tropical tunas as

-bycatch.

-7. Maximum by-catch limit established Canada has not set a

-' . for non-authorized vessels (para 27) maximum incidental or by

-ioi non audiorizeu vesseis (para 27) catch limit for tropical

-tunas other than fishing

-within the 1575t Bigeye

-and 200t for Albacore

-limitation.
-Only 87 inshore

-Rod and Reel fishing

-vessels (<20m) are

-authorized to retain

-tropical tunas as bycatch.
+38), including inspection and control measures N/A N/A Canada does not operate in the vicinity of this time/area closure.
+3. Use of and limitation of FADs (para 16) N/A N/A Fish attracting devices (FADs)/ purse seine vessels are not utilized by Canadian harvesters.
+4. CPC Scientific Observer (para 39 and Annex 5) N/A N/A Canada does not operate in the vicinity of this area, specified in para.
+39. 5.
+Quota transfers para 8) N/A N/A There are currently no catch limits assigned to Canadian fish harvesters as per para 4 of Rec 16-01, hence quota transfers are not applicable.
+6. Capacity management (para 12) N/A Catch limits do not apply to Canada in accordance with paragraph 4 of Rec 16-01 and hence the capacity limitation shall not apply.
+N/A To note, within the Canadian fishery there are 77 Pelagic Longline Vessels and 1 offshore tuna vessel authorized to direct for tropical tunas and 87 inshore Rod and Reel fishing vessels authorized to retain tropical tunas as bycatch.
+7. Maximum by-catch limit established for non-authorized vessels (para 27) N/A N/A Canada is not subject to catch limits in accordance with paragraph 4 of Rec 16-01.
+Canada reports vessels licensed to catch tropical tunas in accordance with Rec 13-13 and 16-01.